citp/privacy-policy-historical/n/nd/ndp/ndp.ca.md

 **Updating your Personal Information**

 We aim to keep your information accurate and up-to-date.
-To update or correct the personal information you provide to us, please contact us at [ info@ndp.ca ](mailto:info@ndp.ca) .
+To update or correct the personal information you provide to us, please contact us at [info@ndp.ca](mailto:info@ndp.ca).

 **Contacting Us**

-Questions or concerns about our privacy policy or the information we collect may be directed to [ CanadasNDP-LeNPDduCanada@ndp.ca ](mailto:CanadasNDP-LeNPDduCanada@ndp.ca) .
+Questions or concerns about our privacy policy or the information we collect may be directed to [CanadasNDP-LeNPDduCanada@ndp.ca](mailto:CanadasNDP-LeNPDduCanada@ndp.ca).

 You can also contact us by phone at 613-236-3613 or by postal mail at the address below:

 New Democratic Party of Canada
 Suite 300 - 279 Laurier Avenue West
 Ottawa, Ontario  K1P 5J9

-If you no longer wish to be contacted by us or wish to be placed on our internal Do-Not-Call list, please let us know by emailing [ support@ndp.ca ](mailto:support@ndp.ca) .
+If you no longer wish to be contacted by us or wish to be placed on our internal Do-Not-Call list, please let us know by emailing [dnc@ndp.ca](mailto:dnc@ndp.ca).
 You may also unsubscribe from our communications by using the unsubscribe mechanisms contained in all of our electronic messages.